-The purpose of this study was to establish the effects of poverty on pupil's academic performance of the selected primary schools in Ruiru Division, Thika District Kenya.
+The purpose of this study was to establish the effects of poverty on pupil's academic performance of the selected primary schools in Garsen Central Zone, Tana Delta District Kenya.

-The specific objectives of the study were to investigate the relationship between the effects mentioned and academic performance in Ruiru Division, and to investigate the role of the community in alleviating poverty and improving education in Ruiru Division.
+The specific objectives of the study were to investigate the relationship between the effects mentioned and academic performance in Garsen Central Zone, and to investigate the role of the community in alleviating poverty and improving education in Garsen Central Zone.

-The methods used for data collection was questionnaires to the staff members of the schools and students involved in the study.
+The study employed a descriptive research design and the instruments used for data collection were questionnaires to the staff members of the schools and pupils involved in the study and interview guides.

-In chapter four, the findings were presented and interpreted in relation to the study objectives and research questions.
+The findings were presented and interpreted in relation to the study objectives and research questions.
 While linking to the existing literature, results included demographic characteristics, frequency and percentages.
-Based on the findings it was observed that poverty affected the academic performance of students negatively.
-In chapter five, development of solutions to the problem, summary of the findings and conclusions were attempted.
-The findings suggested recommendations on areas pertaining to the provision of school facilities for students to learn well.
+Based on the findings, it was observed that poverty affected the academic performance of pupils negatively.
+The findings suggested recommendations on areas pertaining to the provision of school facilities for pupils to learn well.